JeffreyXBao/TKN/README.md

 ## Why?

 The goal of this project is to use adapt transformers to be usable for time series analysis.
-Specifically, this design allows the prediction of a future with a mean and variance estimate.
+Specifically, this design allows for prediction of the future with a mean and variance estimate.

 ## Examples

-Graphs and example graphs contains output graphs.
+The graphs and example graphs folders contain output graphs.

-Example on stock data ($SPY):
+Example of training on stock data ($SPY):

 ![training](/training.gif)